ethereum-optimism/superchain-ops/tasks/sep/4-fpac-upgrade/README.md

-# Goerli FPAC Upgrade
+# Sepolia FPAC Upgrade

 ## Objective

-This is the playbook for executing the Fault Proof Alpha Chad upgrade on Goerli.
+This is the playbook for executing the Fault Proof Alpha Chad upgrade on Sepolia.

 The Fault Proof Alpha Chad upgrade: